 Call or email us for more information about our Computer Health and Safety in ICT.
 We would love to speak with you and find out how we can provide you with what you require.
 We'll be happy to help in whatever way we can.

-After working at a computer screen for a long period of time, it is more than likely that you have started rubbing your eyes, straining your neck or moving around to try and find a comfortable position, even if you realise your not doing it.
+After working at a computer screen for a long period of time, it is more than likely that you have started to get aches and pains, as well as rubbing your eyes, straining your neck or moving around to try and find a comfortable position, even if you realise your not doing it.
 If you work with Display Screen Equipment on a daily basis without sufficient computer health and safety, you could cause yourself a long-term injury called Repetitive strain injury.

 By carrying out some effective training, you could prevent yourself from becoming seriously injured.

-Computer Health and Safety in ICT specifically relates to individuals who work on a DSE device for over two hours each day.
+Computer Health and Safety in ICT specifically relates to individuals who work on a display screen equipment (DSE) device for over two hours each day.

 This course has been created meeting the Display Screen Equipment Regulations 1992 in order to provide you with the fundamental knowledge for keeping individuals in the workplace safe from any injuries occurring.

-In order to make sure your workplace is a safe and health environment, you can purchase the DSA training course.
+In order to make sure your working environment is a safe and healthy environment, you can purchase the DSA training course.
 On purchase, you also receive free online risk assessment forms as extra support.